mirandrom/mcgill-nlp.github.io/README.md

 ## Advanced

+> [!WARNING]
-This section is meant for the maintainer(s) or developers of the site.
+> This section is meant for the maintainer(s) or developers of the site.
 Please consult the faculty members for more information on how to become a maintainer.

 ### Setup